tinj/video-preview-editor/README.md

 **Other To Dos **

 .
-[Click here to see a demo at our github page. ] (http://tinj.github.io/video-preview-generator)
+Create github page - eventually you can [Click here to see a demo at our github page. ] (http://tinj.github.io/video-preview-generator)
+.
+UI fix - Done button is too narrow
+.